Harris to Be Sworn in by Justice Sotomayor at Inauguration

 ABC News first reported the latest details of Harris’ inauguration plans.

 Harris has expressed admiration for both Sotomayor and Marshall.
-She and Sotomayor share experience as prosecutors, and she once called Marshall — like Harris, an alumnus of Howard University — one of her “greatest heroes.”
+She and Sotomayor share experience as prosecutors, and she once called Marshall — like Harris, a graduate of Howard University — one of her “greatest heroes.”

 The vice president-elect said in a video posted to Twitter that she viewed Marshall as “one of the main reasons I wanted to be a lawyer,” calling him “a fighter” in the courtroom.